 In a first step, our aim has beento produce a critical edition and an English translation of the work, together with the abundant marginal notes that are found in the manuscript.
 This will enable, in a later step, the detailed study of specific topics, in relation with parallel discussions in rGya dmar ba’s other works and in the works of later scholars, notably, rGya dmar ba’s student Phya pa Chos kyi seng ge.

 A month of intensive joint work in the summer of 2017 allowed us to edit and translate about 10% of the text, together with the interlinear notes.
 Our work has continued via video-conference.
 At present, we have completed the introductory discussion (f.
-1b-2a), sections I, II and III, and a third of section V (ca. 25% of the text).
+1b-2a), sections I, II, III and IV, a third of section V, and the "dgag bya" section in chapter VI (ca. 30% of the text).

 As future work on the project will be carried on intermittently and is expected to progress rather slowly, it will be some time before the edition and the translation are completed and finalized for print publication and online display via an XML viewer.
 Considering this, we have decided to conduct our project in the spirit of the “Open science” movement, by providing continuous open access to our ongoing work: below are links to the latest version of the edition and the translation.
 Both documents are “works-in-progress” and, if quoted, should be referred to as such.
 The “edition” document contains not only the parts that were already critically edited, but also the draft transcription of the rest of the text (marked with a grey background).